Building Controllers & Creating Entities

 The subclass constructor must call the superclass constructor, passing all arguments received in the same order received.
 Thereafter, it may declare and initialize any data it requires for its implementation.
 It should not, however, initiate any communication or begin its entities (except that the superclass constructor will create some system-defined entities by default, and this is normal/allowed).

-method, which itself must only be called by the system's Structure
+static method, which itself must only be called by the system's Structure

 object.